WGLab/QuantitativeGenomics2022/README.md

 ```
 setwd("../exercise2")
 ```
-3. and we can run
+3. Then we can run
 ```
 # install JSON in R
 install.packages("rjson")